Incoverse/IRIS/README.md

-Welcome to the official repository for IRIS, a Discord Bot developed by and for the Kennevo's Chaos Crew community.
-IRIS stands for Intelligent Response Interface System, and was designed to simplify automation as well as bring fun to the Chaos Crew community.
+Welcome to the official repository for IRIS, a Discord bot focused on fun and utilities with the purpose of helping people understand TypeScript.
+IRIS stands for Intelligent Response Interface System.

-IRIS is coded from scratch and with :heart: by the Development Team.
+IRIS is coded from scratch and with :heart: by the Incoverse team.

 ### Built With

 There are many frameworks/libraries used to create this project.
-Here are a few examples.
+Here are a few of them.

 * [![Discord][Discord.js]][Discord-url]
 * [![.ENV][dotenv]][dotenv-url]